 One differentiating feature between the two cameras concerns the touch sensitivity of the rear screen.
 The G9 has a touchscreen, while the 1Ds Mark III has a conventional panel.
 Touch control can be particularly helpful, for example, for setting the focus point.The G9 has an articulated screen that can be turned to be front-facing.
 This characteristic will be appreciated by vloggers and photographers who are interested in taking selfies.
 In contrast, the 1Ds Mark III does not have a selfie-screen.

-The 1Ds Mark III writes its imaging data to Compact Flash cards, while the G9 uses SDXC cards.
-Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The 1Ds Mark III writes its imaging data to Compact Flash or SDHC cards, while the G9 uses SDXC cards.
+The G9 features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the 1Ds Mark III only has one slot.
 The G9 supports UHS-II cards (on both slots), while the 1Ds Mark III cannot take advantage of Ultra High Speed SD cards.

 Connectivity comparison: Canon 1Ds Mark III vs Panasonic G9

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1Ds Mark III and Panasonic Lumix DC-G9 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |Canon 1Ds Mark III»||Y||-||-||-||-||-||2.0||-||-||-||Canon 1Ds Mark III|